manyu252/BR-HB/README.md

 1. Make the cropped image hover over the video wherever the mouse goes.
 2. Further steps also include making the canvas element into monochrome and take only 5 frames per second, but those are easy tasks if the remaining is achieved.

 That is the whole plan.
-It is not the penultimate objective but this will make a good grasp on the project.
+It is not the penultimate objective but this will give a good grasp on the project.
 There is no real time limit but the sooner the better.